chapdel/nexopos/readme/php/SettingsAPI.md

 ```

 The class has a protected property named `form` which is requried as this hold the form definition.
 The settings page consist of tabs that has fields.
 A settings page can have 1 or multple settings page (up to 8).
 Each fields but be prefixed with a unique expression.
-Every NexoPOS fields are prefixed with `ns_`.
+Every Labsdel fields are prefixed with `ns_`.

 Regarding the field validation, you can use [Laravel Validation rules](https://laravel.com/docs/7.x/validation), and during the submission, the data will be validated.